raspberrypilearning/xai-challenge-audio-classfier/en/step_3.md

 --- task ---

-If you’re not happy with how the model is working, go back to the **Train** page and add more examples to all the training buckets.
+If you’re not happy with how the model is working, go back to the **Train** page (by clicking `back to project` and then `Train`) and add more examples to all the training buckets.
 Try varying your speed and pronunciation, having other people add samples in their voice... or doing funny voices yourself!

 --- /task ---